Brooks Tropicals' History

 We do business in a hurricane zone.
 To avoid disruption in service to our customers, Brooks Tropicals' facilities were built to lessen the impact of these storms.
 With five diesel generators that kick in moments after a power outage, the company is back in business the day after a hurricane, with produce stored in coolers that had little if any change in temperatures or humidity.
 For Internet and voice connectivity with fellow employees and customers, a complete fiber optic network is up, running and ready for business 99.95 percent of the time.

 More than 1,000 people work for Brooks in a wide range of occupations, from field operations and packing facilities to sales and software development.

-Brooks' employees work in facilities— fields, shipping docks and packinghouses in Florida and Belize—that continually receive outstanding marks in food safety from a leading third-party auditor.
+Brooks' employees work in facilities— fields, shipping docks and packinghouses— that continually receive outstanding marks in food safety from a leading third-party auditor.